christensenacademy/christensen-academy/modules/java-getting-started/textpages/java-platform-vs-language.md

 ###Step 3: Run the Program
 I basically already explained this, but here's a quick recap:

-* Traditional Languages: Machine language code was create at compile time.
+* Traditional Languages: Machine language code was created at compile time.
 The processor of the computer can run this code directly, which makes programs fast but lacking in portability.
-* Virtual Machine Languages (e.g., Java): Bytecode is create at compile time.
+* Virtual Machine Languages (e.g., Java): Bytecode is created at compile time.
 A special program must run this bytecode, which makes programs slightly slower but much more portable.
 * Interpreted Languages (e.g. Ruby, Python, and JavaScript): No compilation necessary.
 A special program must interpret the plain text, which makes programs slower but portable similar to Java.

 ##APIs